Dan-Source/edb1-vector/README.md

 ## 2. Compiling

-For compile this project you must have installed [CMake](cmake.org) on your machine and the [GTest](https://github.com/google/googletest), with all setted up, just run `make` for configure and build the `run_tests` binary file.
+To compile this project you must have installed [CMake](cmake.org) on your machine, with all setted up, just run `make` to configure and build the `run_drive` binary file.

-> The GTest will execute _31 tests_ projected by Tchr.
-Selan Rodrigues, testing many ways to use the vector and its classes.
+> You may use your own `driver.cpp` file, using our vector as you want.
 ## 3. Using

-You may use the [Doxygen](http://www.doxygen.nl/) documentation for verify the methods and its uses.
+You may use the [Doxygen](http://www.doxygen.nl/) documentation to verify the methods and its uses.

 ## 4. Authorship